Pahasara/Zero/README.md

 # Zero (for Windows)

-A simple UI to manage TV shows that u r watching.
 Zero is a TV show manager which tries to make organizing tv shows as simple as possible.
 It is written in C# and is powered by the .NET sound SQL Local DB.

 [![Changelog](https://img.shields.io/badge/changelog-latest-red)](https://github.com/Pahasara/Zero/releases/latest)